pa11y/pa11y/README.md

 ### Reporters

-The command-line tool can report test results in a few different ways using the `--reporter` flag.
+The command-line tool can provide test results in a few different ways using the `--reporter` flag.
 The built-in reporters are:

 - `cli`: output test results in a human-readable format
 - `csv`: output test results as comma-separated values